How to Setup Bulk 301 Redirects in WordPress

 Adding target URL in All in One SEO

-You can also start typing the title of any post, page or other content on your site, or the slug or ID in the Target URL field and the matching content will show up.
-And all you need to do is click on the post or page you want to select as your target.
+You can also start typing the title of any post, page, or other content on your site, or the slug or ID in the Target URL field, and the matching content will show up.
+All you need to do is click on the post or page you want to select as your target.

 Now, it’s time to choose your redirect type.
 Simply select the type you want to use in the Redirect Type drop-down.